 Hong Kong’s colonial history under the British has given rise to a blend of traditional Chinese culture and Western values unique to the SAR.
 Along with the city’s rapid economic and social development over the past three decades, women in Hong Kong have become ever more financially independent, assertive, and career-focused, especially when compared to women in other Southeast Asian countries.

-In light of International Women’s Day, we highlight and pay tribute to eight exceptional Hong Kong women who have each played an important role in shaping the city’s history, both past and present.
+In light of International Women’s Day, we highlight and pay tribute to the exceptional Hong Kong women who have each played an important role in shaping the city’s history, both past and present.

 The history of colonial Hong Kong’s “protected women” is a page in our books that seems to just get skimmed past instead of pored over.
 Their impact on the city’s development has largely been forgotten, and yet they’ve played a valuable part in bringing East and West together to create Hong Kong’s singular character.